indi210/Code2ExeConverter/replit.md

 ## Overview

 This is a full-stack web application called "Quantum Intel Code2EXE Builder" that allows users to upload Python files and convert them into Windows executable files.
-The application features a React frontend with a dark-themed UI and an Express.js backend that handles file processing and build management.
+The application features a React frontend with a dark-themed UI, Express.js backend with AI-powered suggestions, security monitoring, tamper detection, and blockchain-ready legal protection system.

 ## System Architecture